devops329/devops/instruction/dependencyInjection/dependencyInjection.md

 ### Inverting the dependency

 Instead, you can extend the information that is already being passed to the print function in the form of a **style** enumeration to be an abstraction of the formatter.
+You can also invert the dependency on the writer so that where the printer writes to is determined by the caller.
 Now the printer code looks like the following and all the unnecessary lower-level module dependencies are removed.

 ```js
 class PurePrinter {